-Article 65 of the UAE Labour Law identifies the normal working hours for the private sector as 8 hours per day or 48 hours per week.
+- Article 17 of the Federal Decree Law No. 33 of 2021 on the Regulation of Labour Relations in the Private Sector, the ‘UAE Labour Law’- (PDF, 2.63 MB) identifies the normal working hours for the private sector as 8 hours per day, or 48 hours per week.